lunisolar/magma/README.md

 -----------------------------------------
 #### What it is?

-A library of functional interfaces (lambda interfaces) for Java 8, supplemented with assertions and builders.
+A library of throwing and non-throwing functional interfaces (lambda interfaces) for Java 8, supplemented with assertion classes and builders.

 It provides: